What To Expect When You Visit Kalispell

 Kalispell is home to three incredible museums, each one sharing a distinct part of Montana’s culture and heritage.
 Learn about the history of the Flathead Valley at the Northwest Montana Historical Museum or tour the home of Kalispell’s founding family—the Conrads at the Conrad Mansion Museum.
 Soak in amazing art at the Hockaday Museum of Art and peruse its permanent Glacier National Park art exhibit, as well as rotating exhibits from local and national artists.

 - The Northwest Montana Historical Museum - Museum is open 10 a.m. - 5 p.m., Monday through Friday.
 All touchable surfaces are sanitized twice daily.
-Volunteers and staff are wearing masks, and visitors are encouraged to wear them as well.
+Volunteers and staff are wearing masks, and visitors are asked to wear them as well.

 Events are occurring in Kalispell and the Flathead Valley on a case-by-case basis.
 If an event is scheduled please remember to adhere to social distancing guidelines and it is strongly encouraged to wear a face covering even if the event is outdoors.
 See a list of events taking place during your visit.